 - Colleen McCullough gives the (real life) Roman renegade Quintus Sertorius this attitude in her Masters of Rome series.
 Sertorius, a brilliant general whose life is soldiering has no time for women except his mother.

-- Rally Round the Flag, Boys! has Oscar Hoffa, a television producer who blames women for reducing male life expectancy.
+- In Rally Round the Flag, Boys!, Oscar Hoffa blames women for reducing male life expectancy.

 - Gone's Drake is a monster called "Whip-Hand" who is only sub-textually misogynistic until the final book.
 Note